 - Creepy Child: The child is already psychotic, and the demon is trapped inside as he has no soul to corrupt.

-- Death Seeker / And I Must Scream: The Ethros demon after being trapped in Ryan's body for so long, unable to control it.
+- Death Seeker: The Ethros demon, after being trapped in Ryan's body for so long, unable to control it.

 - Description Cut: Wesley says that if a possessed person eats eucalipsis powder, the demon within is forced to reveal himself.
-Angel asks how he'll get to Anderson family to eat the powder.
-Cut to him knocking on the Anderson's door with a plate of brownies.
+Cordy asks how Angel is supposed to get the Anderson family to eat the powder.
+Cut to Angel knocking on the Andersons' door with a plate of brownies.

 - Disproportionate Retribution: Ryan tries to burn his sister alive because she got two more marshmallows than him.